Skip navigation

 Tangible Working Group outcomes are added to Working Group pages, and Corridor-supported publications (directly or indirectly) are now being compiled on our Publications page.

-• $293k in Corridor funding directly supported faculty research and collaboration across all 11 participating campuses.
+• Over $356k in Corridor funding directly supported faculty research and collaboration across all 11 participating campuses.

-• 83% of those funds went directly to over 50 Working Groups hosting more than 150 activities across our region.
+• 80% of those funds went directly to 57 Working Groups hosting more than 150 activities across our region.
+This investment represents a 15.8% increase over last year while seed grants have increased 27% over the last 4 years.

 We continue to see a robust spread of activities across our 11 institutions.
 Notably over the past year, we saw a notable increase in participation rates from some of the smaller institutions in our consortium.